kelby/rails-beginner-s-guide/activerecord_convention_configuration/README.md

 - (table_name)_count - Used to cache the number of belonging objects on associations.
 For example, a comments_count column in a Post class that has many instances of Comment will cache the number of existent comments for each post.

 > While these column names are optional, they are in fact reserved by Active Record.
 Steer clear of reserved keywords unless you want the extra functionality.
 For example, type is a reserved keyword used to designate a table using Single Table Inheritance (STI).
 If you are not using STI, try an analogous keyword like "context", that may still accurately describe the data you are modeling.

+## Timestamp

+Active Record automatically timestamps create and update operations if the table has fields named <tt>created_at/created_on</tt> or
+<tt>updated_at/updated_on</tt>.

+Timestamping can be turned off by setting:

+    config.active_record.record_timestamps = false

+Timestamps are in UTC by default but you can use the local timezone by setting:

+    config.active_record.default_timezone = :local

+### Time Zone aware attributes

+By default, ActiveRecord::Base keeps all the datetime columns time zone aware by executing following code.

+    config.active_record.time_zone_aware_attributes = true

+This feature can easily be turned off by assigning value <tt>false</tt> .

+If your attributes are time zone aware and you desire to skip time zone conversion to the current Time.zone when reading certain attributes then you can do following:

+    class Topic < ActiveRecord::Base
+      self.skip_time_zone_conversion_for_attributes = [:written_on]
+    end